JonasDev17/qb-garages/README.md

 - Delete qb-garages.
 - Drag the downloaded qb-garages folder into the [qb] folder.
+- If you want to use the latest features, apply patch1.sql to your DB

 ## Features

 * Public Garages
 * House Garages
 * Gang Garages
-* Job Garages (Supports only owned cars for now...)
+* Job Garages
 * Depot Garages
 * Blips and names
 * Custom DrawText